databrew/steppingup/README.md

 ### Task 1: Get data

-Download this entire folder from [https://drive.google.com/drive/folders/1xjJVvybmhH6RUk3Ic-6fSCEuCkxmqJH9](https://drive.google.com/drive/folders/1xjJVvybmhH6RUk3Ic-6fSCEuCkxmqJH9) and save it to your data folder so it looks like this: "data/census_data/(put the 8 .`csv`s here)"
+Download this entire folder from [https://drive.google.com/drive/folders/1xjJVvybmhH6RUk3Ic-6fSCEuCkxmqJH9](https://drive.google.com/drive/folders/1xjJVvybmhH6RUk3Ic-6fSCEuCkxmqJH9) and save it to your data folder so it looks like this: "data/census_data/(put the 8 .`csv`s here)" Note, this is a private folder.
+Those who are authorized to access these data and have not yet received access should send a request email to ben@databrew.cc

 ### Task 2: Run global.R, save data (optional)